tedmo/statemachine/README.md

 # statemachine

 This library is a sort of hybrid implementation of the state pattern and a state machine.
 The intention is to provide a simple way of reacting to events based on the current state of a domain object.

+#### Goals
+- Manage the state of a domain object/context through events
+- Perform actions triggered by events based on current state
+- Handle events with different payloads while maintaining type safety
+- Simple/readable state model construction

+#### Getting Started
 1. Create a state machine model:
 ```java
 new StateMachineModelBuilder<StateEnum, DomainObject>()